 Palmyra Community Library

-Upon a motion duly made and seconded, the Director's report for January, 2018 was unanimously approved.
+Upon a motion made by Sarah and seconded by Chris, “Patricia’s Director's report for March 2023 was unanimously accepted.”

 Items for Discussion/Resolution:

 · Mike shared updates on the Civil Service Library Manager Position.
 CS has approved Sheila’s appointment, therefore her first day, April 3, 2023 will be the beginning of her 52 week probationary period.
 Patricia’s retirement papers have also been sent to CS.
 After discussion, a motion was made by Sarah, seconded by Chris and unanimously approved “to offer the Library Manager 2 hours per month overtime, payable at time and a half, from April-December 2023.
 Additional overtime may be preapproved, as needed.”

 · Sheila reported she’d spoken with Diane Rhodes about maintaining the PCL website after her upcoming retirement and leaving the area.
 The Board had previously approved a $1,200 yearly stipend for ongoing PCL website updates, to post meeting dates, agendas, minutes, policies and anything else necessary to keeping the PCL website current.
 Sheila and Alison will also have access and the ability to update the website as needed.